JoostBrombacher/NearDailyDischargeEstimations/README.md

   Sentinel-1 images.
 This subfolder should have the same name as the "modelname" variable in the 01-RunScript.R file.
-If one desires to test multiple pre-processing methods for the Sentinel-1 images, a new subfolder should be created within all the Sentinel-1 subfolders which has the same name as the new "modelname" variable.
+If one desires to test multiple pre-processing methods for the Sentinel-1 images, a new subfolder should be created within all the Sentinel-1 subfolders which have the same name as the new "modelname" variable.

-- The subfolders of the output folder are empty and do not need to be altered.
+- The subfolders of the output folder, except for the "06-Validation/Points" folder, are empty and do not need to be altered.
 After every run of the scripts the output files are allocated to their corresponding output subfolders.

 # RUN SCRIPTS